On $\mathbb{P}_{Berk}^1$ and Coarse-Grainings of Non-Archimedean Product Spaces: Abstract

 \section{Abstract}

-I determine the relationship between $\mathbb{C}_p^\times \times \mathbb{C}_p$ and a Berkovich space via an equivalence relation obtained by coarse-graining.
+We determine the relationship between $\mathbb{C}_p^\times \times \mathbb{C}_p$ and a Berkovich space via an equivalence relation obtained by coarse-graining.
 This process also establishes a correspondence between $p$-adic fields and Bruhat-Tits trees.
-From this space, I give a construction of the Berkovich projective line $\mathbb{P}_\text{Berk}^1$ and outline a direction for the development of a comprehensive theory of non-Archimedean AdS/CFT and consequently, adelic AdS/CFT, enabled by this construction.
+From this space, we give a construction of the Berkovich projective line $\mathbb{P}_\text{Berk}^1$ and outline a direction for the development of a comprehensive theory of non-Archimedean AdS/CFT and consequently, adelic AdS/CFT, enabled by this construction.